senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 Copy 1.8's ioutil.ReadFile version of the copy into a new directory called `ksum`.
 We are goging to modify it to print out the keccak256 sum of a file.
 This is like [md5sum](https://linux.die.net/man/1/md5sum) or [sha1sum](https://linux.die.net/man/1/sha1sum).
+Go and read the documentation on these 2 command line utilities.
 We will build the keccak256 sum program.
 You don't need to implement any of the command line options like `-b/--binary`.
 Just read more than one file and print out the results.

+Sample Output:

 ```
 	$ ksum file1 file2.txt file3